apache/spark/docs/ui.rst

 UI / Screenshots
 =================
-The Flux UI make it easy to monitor and troubleshoot your data pipelines.
+The Airflow UI make it easy to monitor and troubleshoot your data pipelines.

 Tree View